ma5hudu/Work-Flow-System/README.md

 ##Assumptions
 Assumes the user has a working installation of PHP, WampServer, and MySQL.
 Assumes the Excel file is correctly formatted with income and expenses data.
+I assume the person running this program is using windows